kilinwid/Google-Advanced-Data-Analytics-Projects/README.md

 ### TikTok Project
 TikTok leadership ask the data team to develope a predictive model that can determine whether a video contains a claim or offers an opinion to reduce the backlog of user reports and prioritize them more efficiently.

+### Waze Project
+Waze leadership ask the data team to develop a churn predictive model that will help prevent churn, improve user retention, and grow Waze’s business

+### Salifort Motors Project
+Salifort Motors senior leadership ask the human resources department and the data team to develop a machine learning model that can determine what factors affecting employee to leave the company.
+With further understanding these factors, the company can improve their employee retention.